Skip to main content

 key_versionThe key version used for signing — store this alongside the signature

-algorithmThe signature algorithm used (Dilithium3)
+algorithmThe signature algorithm used (Dilithium3 or Composite-ML-DSA)

 request_idUnique request identifier for tracing and support